NickKaparinos/Explainable-RL-through-Behavior-Cloning/README.md

 nation of these approaches opens new avenues for deploying RL agents in real-world applications, in an attempt at enabling transparency, interpretability and collabora- tion between humans and RL systems.
-By bridging the gap between performance and explainability, the study aims for the adoption of RL agents in critical domains that demand both proficiency and transparency.
+By bridging the gap between performance and explainability, this study aims for the adoption of RL agents in critical domains that demand both proficiency and transparency.

 ## References